Dr. Syama Prasad Mookerjee Tunnel

+This all-weather tunnel bypasses an old section of Highway which is full of hair-pin bends and snowfall and avalanche prone areas in winter at places like Patnitop, Kud, and Batote that obstructed the highway every winter and caused long queues of vehicles; sometimes for days.

 It is India's longest road tunnel with a length of 9.28 km, and the country's first tunnel with a fully integrated tunnel control system.
 It reduces the distance between Jammu and Srinagar by 30 km and travel time by two hours.
-The all-weather tunnel bypasses snowfall and avalanche prone areas in winter at places like Patnitop, Kud, and Batote that obstruct NH 44 every winter and cause long queues of vehicles – sometimes for days on end.
 It is named after Syama Prasad Mookerjee, who served as the Minister for Industry and Supply in Prime Minister Jawaharlal Nehru's cabinet and later founded the Bharatiya Jana Sangh.

 Location

 The tunnel is located on the lower Himalayan range at an altitude of 1200 m.
 The southern portal (end) of the tunnel is at 33.0463°N 75.2793°E and the northern portal (end) of the tunnel is at coordinates 33.1285°N 75.2928°E. The tunnel has been excavated starting from about 2 km from Chenani town south of Patnitop to Nashri village north of Patnitop.